Venafi/ansible-role-venafi/examples/citrix_adc/README.md

       certificate_remote_chain_path: "./tmp/{{ chain_name }}.remote"
 ```

-## Copying certificate files to Citrix ADC
+## Step 2: Copy the retrieved certificate files to Citrix ADC

-By adding the instructions below to the playbook, we indicate the actions the  playbook will execute.
+By adding the following instructions to the playbook, we specify the actions the playbook will execute.
 Ansible will connect to the Citrix ADC (using the credentials specified in the variables file) and then it will create the key, CA bundle and certificate using the local files retrieved in the previous step.

 ```yaml
 ---